 fiscal year that began in 2013 and ended 12 months later.
 A fiscal year accounting period should normally coincide with the

 natural operating cycle of the organization.
 Be certain to indicate in Item A of the Heading of Form 990 the date the organization's

 fiscal year began in 2013 and the date the fiscal year ended in 2014.

 A short accounting period is a period of less than 12 months, which exists when an organization first commences operations,

-period return cannot be filed electronically unless it is a final return for which the “Terminated
+period return cannot be filed electronically unless it is an initial return for which the “Initial return

 ” box is checked in Item B of the Heading.

 If the organization changes its accounting period, it must file a Form 990 for the short period resulting from the

 ” at the top of this short-period return.